outscale/osc-sdk-go/CONTRIBUTING.md

 For each major version (v1, v2, ...):
 1. rebase on corresponding major version branch
 2. update `api_version` to the last Outscale API version
-3. update `sdk_version` following [semantic versioning](https://semver.org/) logic.
-4. eventually update go.mod file
+3. eventually update go.mod file
-5. `make gen` to re-build the sdk
+4. `make gen` to re-build the sdk
-6. `make test` and fix any issue
+5. `make test` and fix any issue
-7. update `changelog.md` file
+6. update `changelog.md` file
-8. commit changes
+7. commit changes
-9. tag version
+8. tag version
-10. push to corresponding branch
+9. push to corresponding branch

 Note that CI should automatically detect new release on osc-api, update the SDK and push a new version.